Kitbashery/kitbashery.github.io/docs/game-kit/health-zone.md

 ## Description:
 Modifies the `Health`components of colliding `GameObject`s.

 ## Usage Notes:

- -Required to have RegisterTarget() called via its onEnter UnityEvent to function.
+ * Required to have RegisterTarget() called via its onEnter UnityEvent to function.
- -Required to have UnregisterTarget() called via its onExit UnityEvent to function.
+ * Required to have UnregisterTarget() called via its onExit UnityEvent to function.
- -Required to have ModifyHealth() called via its onStay UnityEvent to function.
+ * Required to have ModifyHealth() called via its onStay UnityEvent to function.

  Call AddListeners() if HealthZone is added to a GameObject during runtime.

 ## Public Properties: